maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_3.md

     simp:false;
     (3*%e^(%i*%pi/2))^4;

 Solving problems at the level of the CAS, not at the level of the display, is often better.
-To tell STACK to set `simp:false` throughout the question scroll to towards the bottom of the form and set `Question-level simplify` to be `false`.
+To tell STACK to set `simp:false` throughout the question scroll towards the bottom of the form and set `Question-level simplify` to be `false`.

 This does have some drawbacks.
 Having switched off all simplification, we now need to turn it back on selectively!
 To do this, we use Maxima commands such as the following.